 ReSharper extends the default Visual Studio's symbol highlighting.
 Additionally, it highlights fields, local variables, types, and other identifier with configurable colors.
 For example, ReSharper syntax highlighting allows you to easily distinguish between local variables and fields in your code.

-To toggle ReSharper syntax highlighting
+Toggle ReSharper syntax highlighting

-- Use the Color Identifiers check box to enable or disable ReSharper syntax highlighting.
+Use the Color Identifiers checkbox to enable or disable ReSharper syntax highlighting.

-- Click Save to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer using the Save To drop-down list.
-For more information, see managing and sharing resharper settings.
+Click Save in the Options dialog to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer using the Save To list.
+For more information, see Manage and Share ReSharper Settings.

-This feature is supported in the following languages/technologies:
+This feature is supported in the following languages and technologies: